sveiae/website/_posts/2021-03-10-intrusion-detection-tests.md

 ---
-title: "Security tests that stand the test of time - Part 1: Network Security Tests"
+title: "Security tests that stand the test of time - Part 2: Intrusion Detection and Monitoring Tests"
-last_modified_at: 2021-03-09T16:52:02-05:00
+last_modified_at: 2021-03-10T14:42:02-05:00
 categories:
   - Blog
 tags: